Shawn-Cao/shawn-cao.github.io/_posts/2015-12-06-Chiffon-Cake-Roll-Recipe.md

 whip to wet puffing with 2/3(1/3 for less sweet) cup of sugar added in 3 times (refer regular Chiffon receipe of JunZhi)

 ### egg yolk ###
-add 1/3 cup sugar, 1/3 cup vegetable oil, 2/3 cup milk, 1 cup of sifted all-purpose flour in order and mix well (do not whip too much)  just tried 6 tbsp oil with 11tbsp milk
+add 1/3 cup sugar, 1/3 cup vegetable oil, 2/3 cup milk, 1 cup of sifted all-purpose flour in order and mix well (do not whip too much)  (update: I'm using 6 tbsp oil with 11tbsp milk now)

+### final mixing ###
-mix 1/3 egg white mixing to egg yolk mixing, then mix everything.
+mix 1/3 egg white mixing to egg yolk mixing, then mix back everything.

 ### Heat ###
 pre-heat to 375F,